 IK Multimedia iRig Mic Field Ships

-MODENA, ITALY—IK Multimedia announced it’s shipping iRig Mic Field, the an ultra-compact, stereo digital microphone for audio and video field recording on iPhone, iPad or iPod touch—including the new iPhone 6, iPhone 6 Plus, iPad Air 2 and iPad mini 3.
+MODENA, ITALY—IK Multimedia announced it’s shipping iRig Mic Field, a stereo digital microphone for audio and video field recording on iPhone, iPad or iPod touch—including the new iPhone 6, iPhone 6 Plus, iPad Air 2 and iPad mini 3.

 iRig Mic Field attaches via Lightning connector and features two cardioid electret condenser capsules, 24-bit audiophile-grade A/D converter (with 44.1/48kHz sample rate), 115 dB maximum SPL rating and built-in low-noise, high-definition preamp.
 It’s 90-degree rotatable with two lock positions, features thumbwheel gain control, an audio-out jack and a multi-color LED input level indicator.